jyntpanwar/udemy-angular-project/README.md

 # UdemyAngularProject

+This is a simple angular application which uses firebase as a backend.
+This was made following the course on udemy.
+It implements many features of angular 2+ and can be used as a reference for beginners.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.

 ## Development server